-The natural reserve is located just behind the trendy neighborhood of Puerto Madero and stretches all the way out to the shore of the river, Río de la Plata.
+The natural reserve is located just behind the trendy neighborhood of Puerto Madero and stretches out to the shore of the river, Río de la Plata.

 The entrance to Reserva Ecologica is free.
-But you might want to rent a bike if you plan of visiting because the area is huge!
+But you might want to rent a bike if you plan to visit because the area is huge!

 Read more about Reserva Ecológica.

 Buenos Aires’ Urban Beach or Playa Urbana is an urban beach area located in the far northern corner of the city of Buenos Aires.

 The area offers different water activities, mostly for kids.